abbeswrld/web/README.md

 P.S. *two pcs must be on the same wifi network*

 # Technologies
+Python 3.12
+Socket 3.12
-Python, Socket, PyQT5
+PyQT5 5.15.10

+## Motivation
+Project objective - Figure out how to connect two computers

 # To do
 - [x] design a desktop application with buttons and a picture
 - [x] link two computers
 - [x] connect the button to change the image

-# Our team
+# Project team
 [Designer](https://github.com/abbeswrld)
 [Developer](https://github.com/yshelev)